hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/serports/connecting-a-kmdf-peripheral-device-driver-to-a-serial-port.md

         break;

     default:
-        // Don&#39;t care about other resource descriptors. break;
+        // Don't care about other resource descriptors. break;
     }
 }